Can CRISPR Therapeutics AG (CRSP) Remain Competitive?

 CRSP’s Market Performance

-CRSP stocks went up by 8.03% for the week, with a monthly jump of 39.97% and a quarterly performance of 107.20%, while its annual performance rate touched 252.65%.
-The volatility ratio for the week stands at 8.29% while the volatility levels for the past 30 days are set at 8.05% for CRISPR Therapeutics AG.
-The simple moving average for the period of the last 20 days is 25.09% for CRSP stocks with a simple moving average of 128.16% for the last 200 days.
+CRSP stocks went down by -0.30% for the week, with a monthly jump of 27.25% and a quarterly performance of 76.17%, while its annual performance rate touched 226.51%.
+The volatility ratio for the week stands at 7.61% while the volatility levels for the past 30 days are set at 8.46% for CRISPR Therapeutics AG.
+The simple moving average for the period of the last 20 days is 7.80% for CRSP stocks with a simple moving average of 100.82% for the last 200 days.

 Analysts’ Opinion of CRSP